-- Process (beans, broccoli, brussels sprouts, cauliflower, corn and peas)
+- Process (beans, broccoli, brussel sprouts, cauliflower, corn and peas)

 The 50% deductible (minimum) is the lowest amount of coverage available and means there must be a loss of over half the crop before a claim is paid.
 This may not be enough to adequately protect the operation and there is no opportunity to increase the insurable value of crops.